olcf/pkpass/README.md

   - Show the infrastructure team root password:
     * `./pkpass.py show infra-team/rootpw`

-  - Show all passwords that you know:
+  - Show all the passwords that you know:
-    * `./pkpass.py showall`
+    * `./pkpass.py show -a`

   - List the names of all passwords that have been distributed to user identity 'foo':
     * `./pkpass.py list -i foo`